randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

     -   drivetrains (tank, arcade style)
     -   Network tables (reading/writing values)
     -   subsystems and command interaction (scheduler)
+-   Missing Documentation
+    -   Commands
+        -   Command()
+            -   constructor will have the same name as your Command
+            -   call requires() for every subsystem used, to prevent conflicts. more than one command cannot use the same subsystem at the same time
+            -   CAREFUL: do not put initialization code here, it belongs in initialize()
+        -   initialize()
+            -   Anything that would need to happen before the command starts.
+            -   Example: Getting the starting position from an encoder.
+            -   CAREFUL: not to put initialize code into execute, if it only needs to be run once it should be in initialize() not execute()
+        -   execute()
+            -   The action that needs to be repeated over and over again.
+            -   Treat this method as a single iteration of a loop.
+            -   will keep getting called every time through the scheduler, until
+                1.  isFinished() returns true OR
+                2.  the command is interupted, another command that requires the same subsystem
+            -   CAUTION: While this command's execute() is running, no other code is being run.  if this code takes too long (say more than 10ms) it will make other parts of the robot have problems.
+Drive may stutter.
+Sensors won't update quickly enough. controls will be sluggish and erratic.
+Waiting for input, highly iterative code, slow computation are all a no-no.
+            -   Example: Reading the values from a joystick and sending them to the drivetrain.
+        -   isFinished()
+            -   is checked after every execute()
+            -   default commands should always return False
+            -   if execute() only runs once, then should always return True
+        -   end()
+            -   This method will run after the isFinished() method returns a true value.
+            -   This should contain anything that needs to happen after a command finishes.
+            -   Example: Set the drivetrain motors to stop.
+        -   interrupted()
+            -   This command will run if another command takes control of a subsystem that this command was using.
+            -   may be different action than end() may be the same
+            -   Example: Setting a motor to stop

 # PID controllers<a id="sec-4" name="sec-4"></a>